AS YOU KNOW, A NAME CAN TELL YOU A LOT ABOUT A PERSON OR ORGANIZATION. Here's What Our Name Tells You About Us:

 Our Preaching Team Method

 Just as we can get different glimpses of God by reading the four different Gospel writers — Matthew, Mark, Luke, John — it is our conviction that God can speak to us in new and fresh ways through a team of preachers.
-While pastor Jeff Noble brings the majority of messages at New Life, we are also regularly blessed by messages from pastors Larry Snapp, Carson Greenhaw, and New Life’s Ethnic Pastors.
+While pastor Jeff Noble and Carson Greenhaw bring the majority of messages at New Life, we are also regularly blessed by messages from pastors Larry Snapp and New Life’s Ethnic Pastors.

 Our Vision Going Forward: The Antioch Vision